Danii-Sh/modl/README.md

 #### Dependencies

 We have tested the code in Anaconda python 2.7 and 3.6.
 The code should work with Tensorflow-1.7 onwards.
-Our code requires the `scipy.io` library to open matlab dataset.
+Our code requires the `scikit-rf` library to open s2p dataset.

 It can be installed using the command:
 `pip install scikit-rf`